Stable Recovery of Regularized Linear Inverse Problems: Full characterizations for stable recovery of regularized linear inverse problems

 As $t_k\ge k\delta_k$, we have

 which yields $\Phi^*(\Phi w)=0$, i.e., $\Phi w=0$.
 Hence, we have

 This contradicts \eqref{con:SOSC}, as $\|w\|=1$.
 The proof is complete. \end{proof}

 From the proof of the above theorem, solution uniqueness is necessary for stable recovery; see also \cite[Proposition~3.1]{FNT23} for a similar observation.
 The tangent cone in \eqref{con:SOSC} gives us a geometric condition for stable recovery.
 Conceptually, it is a second-order condition, as the tangent cone acting on the image of the subdifferential mapping is akin to taking another ``derivative''.
+This is totally different from other sufficient conditions for stable recovery \cite{CRPW12, GSH11, FPVDS13, FNT23,VPF15} that only use first-order information of the regularizer.
+In the rest of the section, we will establish several consequences of this theorem, compare them with other known results on stable recovery, and also build up some examples to distinguish our result from others.

-From this point of view, it is not surprising that non-sharp optimal solutions can be stably recoverable, as in Example~\ref{ex:l12}.
+From the above point of view, it is not surprising that non-sharp optimal solutions can be stably recoverable, as in Example~\ref{ex:l12}.
 It is also natural to think that stable recovery is more associated with strong minima.
-But the next example shows that strong minima are insufficient to ensure stable recovery.

-\begin{Example}[Failure of stable recovery under strong minima] \rm Consider the following $\ell_1/\ell_2$ optimization problem with two groups:
+But the next example shows that strong minima are insufficient to ensure stable recovery. \begin{Example}[Failure of stable recovery under strong minima] \rm Consider the following $\ell_1/\ell_2$ optimization problem with two groups:

 with $\Phi= $, $x_0=(0,1,0,0)^T$, and $y_0=(0,1,0)^T$.
 Note that $\Ker \Phi=\R(1,-1,0,1)^T$.
 Any feasible point $x$ takes the form $ x_0 + t(1,-1,0,1)^T$ for $t \in \mathbb{R}$.
 With the function $\ph$ defined in \eqref{eq:ph}, we have